6 Steps for Writing A Project Proposal! How Can x.doc Help You Close Clients Better?

 Renewal Project Proposal

 Are you prepared to grow your current business to new heights?
-A renewal project proposal is the ideal growth engine!
+A renewal proposal is the ideal growth engine!
 As they say, “Out with the old, in with the new,” inject innovative concepts, cutting-edge tools, and effective techniques into your current project.

 When you can build on your accomplishments, why start over?
 The best is still to come, as you can demonstrate with a renewal proposal.
-Accept change and give your endeavor new vitality!
+Accept change, and give your endeavor new vitality!

 Informal Proposal